damianhakert/damianhakert.github.io/source/posts/2017-02-15-gitlab-ldap-active-directory.html.md

 Managing a large number of users in GitLab can become a burden for system administrators.
 As an organization grows so do user accounts.
 Keeping these user accounts in sync across multiple enterprise applications often becomes a time consuming task.

-In this blog post we will focus on configuring GitLab with Active Directory.
+In this guide we will focus on configuring GitLab with Active Directory.
 [Active Directory](https://en.wikipedia.org/wiki/Active_Directory) is a popular LDAP compatible directory service provided by Microsoft, included in all modern Windows Server operating systems.

 GitLab has supported LDAP integration since [version 2.2](https://about.gitlab.com/2012/02/22/gitlab-version-2-2/).
 With GitLab LDAP [group syncing](#group-syncing-ee) being added to GitLab Enterprise Edition in [version 6.0](https://about.gitlab.com/2013/08/20/gitlab-6-dot-0-released/).
 LDAP integration has become one of the most popular features in GitLab.